 - The skin is covered with more or less hair.

 - The mothers feed their children with milk.
-Infact a female kangaroo can produce different milk having different nutrients.
-This cause survival of the different aged children.
+In fact, a female kangaroo can produce different milk having different nutrients.
+This causes survival of the different aged children.

 10. Kangaroo History – Kangaroo Origin

 - Didelphimorphia (The Opossum) is believed to be the oldest marsupial.
 From recent studies, it has been proved that today’s kangaroos have been evolved from a common Marsupial ancestor that belonged to South America.